Simply LaKita

 • Using a stand mixer or hand mixer on low speed, mix together the ½ cup plus 2 tablespoons granulated sugar, 5 tablespoons butter, 1 large egg, and ½ teaspoon vanilla extract until fully combined.

-• Add in the coffee mixture and the flour mixture and mix to combine, careful not to over mix.
+• Slowly add the flour mixture and mix to combine, careful not to over mix.

 • Remove the cookies from the oven and allow them to cool for 5 minutes on the cookie sheet before removing.
 Serve the cookies warm or once they have cooled completely.